Managing Osteoarthritis and Staying Well

 - Dance for Fitness and Fun: Studies have shown that dance maintains cardiovascular fitness, enhances emotional well-being, strengthens weight-bearing bones, and slows loss of bone mass.
 Learn ballroom dancing while improving strength, balance, and overall fitness with our professional dance instructor/dance therapist.
 The class will begin with a fun warm-up session that is done both standing and sitting.
 You will leave each week able to step out to a different dance including the Tango, Merengue, Rumba, and Waltz.

 - Better Balance for Older Adults: This course will consist of unique exercises selected for individuals who would like to increase their balance control and decrease the risk of falls.
 This program incorporates a set of slow, simple movements adapted from a variety of Eastern modalities including Yoga and T’ai Chi Chih.

-To explore all the classes and workshops offered through Hospital for Special Surgery’s Department of Public and Patient Education, please view our Event Calendar for the Fall of 2011.
+To explore all the classes and workshops offered at HSS, please view our Event Calendar.